 Everything you need to know about drying food at home – practical, solid advice on why, how and what to dehydrate.

 You have wondered about drying food, haven’t you?
 Otherwise you wouldn’t be here.
-Get ready because this 5000+ word post should answer all of your questions and get you well on your way to dehydrating like a champion.
+Get ready because I am going to answer all of your questions and get you well on your way to dehydrating like a champion.

 I’m not kidding – this is the in-depth guide to dehydrating your own food at home.
 We’re going to cover the essential tools for drying food, the types of food you can dry, a step-by-step outline on how exactly you do it, and a bunch of things that you can do with your dried food.